tcfev/Fordem/README.md

 A censorship-resistant e-Democracy platform
 Check [`Feature List`](https://github.com/tcfev/forDem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/forDem/issues/61)  & [here](https://github.com/tcfev/forDem/discussions/52)
+[Project Documentation](https://github.com/tcfev/forDem-documentation) will help you understand how we organise our work
 #
 This repository is where we organise the 3 main components of the platform:
 * [Backend](https://github.com/tcfev/fordem-backend)